renrichie/markov-chain-messages/README.md

 - Iteration 3
   - Refactoring and polishing
   - Implement usage of Twitter API to allow for scraping of user profile as input
+  - Make GUI resemble the format of a Twitter post

 FUTURE PLANS
 ----------